yrw9281/OpenFeature.DotNet.Lab/README.md

 Ensure Docker is installed on your device.

-3. **VSCode recommended**
+3. **DevContainer recommended**

-Recommended to use a DevContainer in VSCode to avoid polluting your development environment.
+Recommended to use a DevContainer in VSCode or GitHub Codespaces to avoid polluting your development environment.

 ## DEMO 01 - Flagd Provided by File